4.1. Using the Network object: Accessing data¶

 2334

 Finally, we can define a function that will handle the condition for us.
-The function should take the value expected at the key in the data dictionary and return either True
+The function should take the value expected at the key in the data dictionary and return either True or False.

-For example, below we give an example equivalent to our first example of data['attributes']['osm:way:highway']['text'] == 'primary'
+For example, below we give an example equivalent to our first example of data['attributes']['osm:way:highway']['text'] == 'primary' but using a function we defined ourselves to handle the condition.

 def highway_primary(value):